mmartamagna/Data-science-and-economics-projects/README.md

 - `isoMDS()` is the function used for the Non Metric Multidimensional Scaling.
 - `capscale()` is the function used for the Distance-based Redundancy Analysis.

+### Classical multidimensional scaling ###
+From the graph it seems that there are three main groups in which observations are divided.
 ```ruby
 #CLASSICAL MULTIDIMENSIONAL SCALING
   # Classical MDS